including

 Doreen ? the Captain was not in picture.

-WOO 0388 Orchard Street is the next street
+Orchard Street is the next street on the right,

-front.
-Photo: Helen Jones via John Boons web
+large lamp in front.
+Photo: Helen Jones via John Boons web site.

 (Click on photo for larger view)